 - Be active with your child’s education, extracurricular activities, and events.
 Regardless of whether you have your children, staying involved in their lives would be best.
 For example, attend parent/teacher conferences, sporting games, and support them at their music recitals.
 Being proactive about these issues shows the judges that you support your child.

 - Collaborate with your co-parent.
 Courts recognize and praise parents willing to work together to raise their children.
 Although this is essential co-parenting, we have seen parents lose custody because they were unwilling to work together.
 You need to show the family court that you are willing to do this, even if it’s difficult, for the benefit of your child.

 - Give them their own space in your home.
 Be sure to have everything your child needs in your home, including clothes, toiletries, toys, and bedding.
 You don’t want them to be living out of a suitcase uncomfortably.
 That way, your child feels like your home is their home too.

 - Exercise your parental rights.
 Ensure you exercise your parental rights, especially once granted visitation rights with your child.
 Spend as much time with them as you can.
 If you aren’t even exercising the time you have now, the court will not give you more if you try to modify child custody.

 - Make a good impression in court.
 Child custody disputes are adversarial, and one of the hardest things to do in a battle is to remain level-headed.
 Do everything you can to present yourself as a competent, involved, and loving parent.
-You should arrive on time, dress appropriately, and demonstrate proper courtroom etiquette in front of the judge.
-If you can't even keep it together when a judge or mediator is watching, it could show that you are not likely to stay calm when you are alone with your child.
+You should arrive on time, dress appropriately, and demonstrate courtroom etiquette before the judge.
+If you can’t even keep it together when a judge or mediator is watching, it could show that you are not likely to stay calm when you are alone with your child.

 Hire an Experienced San Francisco Child Custody Attorney